hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/706_scc_xxi.md

 Disciple: What ideal should we follow now?

-Swamiji: You have now to make the character of Mahâvira your ideal.
-See how at the command of Râmachandra he crossed the ocean.
+Swamiji: You have now to make the character of Mahāvira your ideal.
+See how at the command of Rāmachandra he crossed the ocean.
 He had no care for life or death!
 He was a perfect master of his senses and wonderfully sagacious.
 You have now to build your life on this great ideal of personal service.
 Through that, all other ideals will gradually manifest in life.
 Obedience to the Guru without questioning, and strict observance of Brahmacharya — this is the secret of success.
-As on the one hand Hanumân represent the ideal of service, so on the other hand he represents leonine courage, striking the whole world with awe.
+As on the one hand Hanumān represent the ideal of service, so on the other hand he represents leonine courage, striking the whole world with awe.
 He has not the least hesitation in sacrificing his life for the good of Rama.
-A supreme indifference to everything except the service of Rama, even to the attainment of the status of Brahmâ and Shiva, the great World-Gods!
+A supreme indifference to everything except the service of Rama, even to the attainment of the status of Brahmā and Shiva, the great World-Gods!
 Only the carrying out of Shri Rama's behest is the one vow of this life!
 Such whole-hearted devotion is wanted.
-Playing on the Khol and Kartâl and dancing in the frenzy of Kirtana has degenerated the whole people.
+Playing on the Khol and Kartāl and dancing in the frenzy of Kirtana has degenerated the whole people.
 They are, in the first place, a race of dyspeptics — and if in addition to this they dance and jump in that way, how can they bear the strain?
-In trying to imitate the highest Sâdhana, the preliminary qualification for which is absolute purity, they have been swallowed in dire Tamas.
-In every district and village you may visit, you will find only the sound of the Khol and Kartâl!
+In trying to imitate the highest Sādhana, the preliminary qualification for which is absolute purity, they have been swallowed in dire Tamas.
+In every district and village you may visit, you will find only the sound of the Khol and Kartāl!
 Are not drums made in the country?
 Are not trumpets and kettle-drums available in India?
 Make the boys hear the deep-toned sound of these instruments.
 Hearing from boyhood the sound of these effeminate forms of music and listening to the kirtana, the